 updated_at column (

 After the completion of the initial job but before the next job starts, these changes are made in the data source:

 When the next replication job begins, Stitch will compare the stored

 2017-01-01 14:34:23 against what’s in the data source to select rows to replicate.
 Anything greater than or equal to this value will be selected.

-During the next sync, the following rows are replicated:
+During the next replication job, the following rows are replicated: